-Figure 3-63 shows the different clock connections for the 10 Gigabit MAC core connected to the PCS/PMA core when there is no RX elastic buffer in the PCS/PMA core.
-This option is only available for UltraScale architecture devices when using the 32-bit datapath option.
+Figure 3-64 shows the different clock connections for the 10G MAC core connected to the PCS/PMA core when there is no RX elastic buffer in the PCS/PMA core.
+This option is only available for UltraScale architecture devices.

-Figure 3-63: 10 Gigabit Ethernet MAC Core with PCS/PMA Core with No RX Elastic Buffer
+Figure 3-64: 10G Ethernet MAC Core with PCS/PMA Core with No RX Elastic Buffer

-For details on clocks and transceiver placement using the PCS/PMA core, see LogiCORE IP 10 Gigabit Ethernet PCS/PMA Product Guide (PG068) [Ref 5].
+For details on clocks and transceiver placement using the PCS/PMA core, see the 10G Ethernet PCS/PMA LogiCORE IP Product Guide (PG068) [Ref 5].